 Construction does not stop for a minute

-Access to the shopping center ventilation is on the sidewalk.
+Access to the ventilation of the shopping center is on the sidewalk

-On the outskirts of Hong Kong at home a little thicker
+On the outskirts of Hong Kong, the houses are slightly thicker

-Through this urn, you can return the books to the library.
+This urn can be used to return books to the library.

-The most important street in Hong Kong is Nathan Road
+The main street in Hong Kong - Nathan Road

-Above only stars, and then, apparently, only temporarily
+Above only the stars, and then, apparently, only temporarily

-Pok Fu Village is what Hong Kong used to be
+Pok Fu Village - this is how Hong Kong used to be

 Old and not aesthetic high-rise buildings

-Night Hong Kong - view of Hong Kong Island
+Hong Kong at night - view of Hong Kong island

 Hong Kong, like any city, has contrasts.
-One of them is bamboo "woods" during the renovation of buildings.
-Almost cars are flying around the city, but such a thing remains, it's funny
+One of them is bamboo «the woods» during the renovation of buildings.
+Almost cars are already flying around the city, but such a thing remains, it's funny 🙂

-The second thing you pay attention to isthe number of people, and it is not surprising, according to Wikipedia, there is a density of more than 6000 people / sq. km.
+The second thing you pay attention to is the number of people, and it is not surprising, according to Wikipedia, there is a density of more than 6,000 people / sq km.
 Not weak, huh?
-But this is most noticeable on Nathan Road, where all shopping and most guesthouses and hotels are concentrated.
-In the crowd, in the literal sense, you have to maneuver and push, but you can be closer to each other.
-In the rest non-tourist places where I was (sleeping areas, not the main streets), it’s quite normal in this regard.
+But this is noticeable most of all on Nathan Road, where, in fact, all shopping and most of the guesthouses and hotels are concentrated.
+In a crowd, you literally have to maneuver and push, but you can be closer to each other.
+In the rest of the non-tourist places where I was (sleeping areas, not the main streets), it is quite normal in this regard.

 People and signs and nothing more